-Μ. NOISE IMPACT S SOURCE wc OULD THE PROJECT RESULT IN: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
-8a, 13, 22a, 45 b) Generation of excessive groundborne vibration or groundborne noise levels? \boxtimes 13, 45 c) For a project located within the vicinity of a private airstrip or an airport land use plan referral area or, where such a plan has not been adopted, within two \boxtimes 1, 5, 22a a-b) Less Than Significant Impact.
+Μ. NOISE IMPACT S SOURCE WOULD THE PROJECT RESULT IN: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
+8a, 13, 22a, 45 b) Generation of excessive groundborne vibration or groundborne noise levels? \boxtimes 13, 45 c) For a project located within the vicinity of a private airstrip or an airport land use plan referral area or, where such a plan has not been adopted, within two miles of a public airport, public use airport, or private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
+1, 5, 22a a-b) Less Than Significant Impact.
 Development of future residences would not generate permanent noise levels that exceed existing ambient noise levels or standards of the Santa Clara County Noise Ordinance.
 The noise levels created during grading and construction could create a temporary disturbance to neighboring properties.
 The project would be required to conform to the County Noise Ordinance (Section BII-I92), which sets maximum exterior noise levels for land use categories.
 Compliance with these specifications would ensure that the neighboring properties are not adversely affected.
-The impact would be less than significant.

 The project site is located in a rural area with mostly vacant or agricultural parcels located nearby.
 It is not located within an airport land use referral area.
-The nearest airport is located in San Martin, approximately 16 miles away.
+The nearest airport is Norman Y. Mineta San Jose International Airport, located approximately 21 miles to the southeast.